imrehorvath/ArduinoYun/README.md

 ## Setting up the Linux side

 The Linux side is configured to use the serial line between the two chips as a serial console.
-It is a good thing if things go wrong with the Linux.
+It's a good thing if things go wrong with the Linux.
 In that case with the appropriate sketch programmed to the MCU you can still access the kernel on the Linux side when booting.

-On the other side we want to use the Firmata protocol over this very same serial line to control the MCU.
+On the other hand we want to use the Firmata protocol over this very same serial line to control the MCU.
 This two does interfere with each other.
 So special care must be taken.

 One is in the above modification to the `StandardFirmata` sketch.
 The others are for the Linux part and are listed below.

 Do not ask for launching a console on the serial line
 ```